Last Updated on January 17, 2023 by Editor

 When “Who-vians come through the door, there are squeals of delight,” says Pandorica owner, Shirley Hot, who closed down her “cup and saucer tea room” in this space and, in 2014, opened up a restaurant devoted to everything Doctor Who.

-Fans from all over the globe converge on Beacon NY for this restaurant alone: It’s the only Dr. Who themed restaurant in the world.
+Fans from all over the globe converge on Beacon NY for this restaurant alone: It’s the only Dr. Who themed restaurant on the East Coast USA.

 On TV off and on since 1963, Doctor Who has a fan base aged 7-70.
 So, it’s not unusual to see whole fan families gathered together to dine on Fish Fingers and Custard (Who’s favorite meal).
 “Art, silverware, furniture, menu items are all Who related,” says Hot.